How to sign a PDF with your BCE certificate

 Step 6: Download the signed PDF

-Before submitting the PDF to the SRI, your bank, or a counterparty, validate your own signature at app.firmar.ec/verificar.
+Before submitting the PDF to the SRI, your bank, or a counterparty, you can validate your own signature at app.firmar.ec/verificar.
 This confirms:

 Troubleshooting